apache/openwhisk/docs/catalog.md

 - `trigger_payload`: The value of this parameter becomes the content of the trigger every time the trigger is fired.

 - `maxTriggers`: Stop firing triggers when this limit is reached.
 Defaults to 1000.
+You can set it to maximum 10,000.
+If you try to set more than 10,000, the request is rejected.

 Here is an example of creating a trigger that will be fired once every 20 seconds with `name` and `place` values in the trigger event.